ConorWright/gitops-istio-demo/README.md

 ### Setting up EKS

 Set up a cluster in AWS using the console or IaaC.
+The below command takes about 25 mins to complete.

 `eksctl create cluster -f cluster/cluster.yaml`